stormchaserroleplaying/stormchaserRPG/Talents/Bard/Whispers/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** Psychic Blades II and 7 Other Bard Talents
+#### **Cost:** 5 Character Points<br>**Prerequisite:** Psychic Blades II and 6 Other Bard Talents
 The bonus damage that you inflict with Psychic Blades increases to 5d6.

 ### Shadow Lore

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 40 Character Points<br>**Prerequisite:** Mantle of Whispers and 10 Other Bard Talents
+#### **Cost:** 50 Character Points<br>**Prerequisite:** Mantle of Whispers and 9 Other Bard Talents
-You gain the ability to weave dark magic into your words and tap into a creature’s deepest fears.
-As an action, magically whisper a phrase that only one creature of your choice within 30 feet of you can hear.
+*You gain the ability to weave dark magic into your words and tap into a creature’s deepest fears.*

+an action, magically whisper a phrase that only one creature of your choice within 30 feet of you can hear.
 Make a performance check vs the target's wisdom defence.
 This check automatically fails if the target doesn’t share a language with you or if it cannot hear you.
 On a miss, your whisper sounds like unintelligible mumbling and has no effect.

 On a hit, the target is [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) by you for the next 8 hours, or until you or your allies attack or damage it.
 The target interprets the whispers as a description of its most mortifying secret.
 You gain no knowledge of this secret, but the target is convinced that you know it.